SeniorWeiland/SeniorWeiland/README.md

 👋 Hi, I’m Tobias Weiland.
 Welcome to my GitHub Profile.
-I've just finished my masters degree in automotive systems.
+I've just finished my masters degree in Automotive Systems at the Technical University in Berlin.
-In my final thesis i was focussing on predictive maintanance topics in the railway sector using ML methods.
-This experience brought me intro Machine Learning.
+In my final thesis i was collaborating with the German Aerospace Center (DLR) on a predictive maintanance topic in the railway sector using ML methods.
+This experience and various modules at the university ignited my passion intro Machine Learning and data-based modelling.

 - 🙍‍♂️ 28
 - 🌍 Berlin, Germany